nguyensjsu/su18-202-tech-freaks/README.md

 ### User Authentication

 **By Rupal Martin**
+- Create a jar file with business logic to implement user authentication for the order functionality.
+- Provide REST end points to register the user, login, get all details of user and update the password using the business logic jar file.
+- Implement REST API to perform GET, POST actions necessary for the project.
 - Create necessary classes in the library and followed test-driven development
-- Implement REST API to perform GET, POST actions necessary for the project.
-- Wire-frame the UI for the Create Account and Login screens and update password Acreens.
+- Wire-frame the UI for the Create Account and Login screens and update password screens.

 ### User Interface